 So for our example above, what would make sense is to focus on keeping the particular area of the body at a particular temperature for an X amount of time - all to be determined according to the client’s needs.

-If we applied the same temperature for half the time, treatment would probably be inadequate; while if we did so for double the time treatment may probably be excessive.
+If we applied the same temperature for half the time, treatment would probably be inadequate; while if we did so for double the time treatment would probably be excessive.

 Infrared thermometer to the rescue

-(Don’t save the pennies though, as most IR thermometers are quite inaccurate and you may think you treat at 40°C when in reality you only reach 38°C - which, although fine for cooking, it is a big difference for our purposes.)
+(Don’t save the pennies though, as most IR thermometers are quite inaccurate and you may think you treat at 40°C when in reality you only reach 38°C; this may be fine for cooking but it is a big difference for our purposes.)

 Please note: all the above temperatures, total treatment energy and treatment time are imaginary, for example’s sake.
 Also, deep acting treatment will provide higher deep skin temperatures than more superficially acting ones, even if both display the same skin surface temperature on the infrared thermometer.